 Personal Device Use

-The quality of the class depends in large part on the quality of your attention and active participation, so please respect that.
-Silence any devices that you’re not actively using in class, and turn off notifications on them or on programs so as not to disrupt the discussion.
+The quality of the class depends in large part on the quality of your attention and active participation.
+Please refrain from checking email, social media and extracurricular activities.
+This is especially important during student presentations, feedback sessions and class discussions.
+Please silence any devices that you’re not actively using, and turn off notifications that might disrupt the discussion.
 If you have an emergency that might require you to leave during class, please tell your instructor ahead of time.

 Statement of Academic Integrity

 Plagiarism is presenting someone else’s work as though it were your own.
 More specifically, plagiarism is to present as your own: A sequence of words or programming code or images quoted without quotation marks from another writer or a paraphrased passage from another writer’s work or facts, ideas or images composed by someone else.

 The core of the educational experience at the Tisch School of the Arts is the creation of original academic and artistic work by students for the critical review of faculty members.
 It is therefore of the utmost importance that students at all times provide their instructors with an accurate sense of their current abilities and knowledge in order to receive appropriate constructive criticism and advice.
 Any attempt to evade that essential, transparent transaction between instructor and student through plagiarism or cheating is educationally self-defeating and a grave violation of Tisch School of the Arts community standards.
 For all the details on plagiarism, please refer to page 10 of the Tisch School of the Arts, Policies and Procedures Handbook.